Taylor MH: Turning the Tides

 Taylor co-founded the international charity foundation "Turning the Tides" (TTT).
 The organisation's stated goal is to support positive, result-driven MS Research, particularly in the Phase One Trial stage of research in MS Repair, which many major establishments have overlooked for its potential risk.
 In particular TTT is known for organising fund raising events that have reached global audiences in the millions, and helping fund myelin replacement research by Dr. Timothy Vollmer of Yale University.
 In 2004 The Charity Commissioners approved a request from Taylor and other TTT trustees to close down TTT as a separate entity and transfer funds to the Multiple Sclerosis Resource Center (MSRC).

 Public speaking

-Taylor has spent much of his career as an MS sufferer, and while he had never done public speaking prior to his diagnosis, he soon became an active public speaker.
+Taylor has spent much of his career living with MS, and while he had never done public speaking prior to his diagnosis, he soon became an active public speaker.
 He has stated he loves it and enjoys the benefits others get from him, saying "Frankly, most people don't have a disability as dramatic as MS. They see themselves as 'not enough' – not thin enough, not creative enough, not smart enough, not educated enough – whatever.
 And they become obsessed with their 'not enough-ness.'
 So life just continues to agree with them.
 It's a self-fulfilling prophesy, isn't it?
 Life is to be lived and I encourage people to live it."
 His signature speech is titled The Domain of Opportunity – a Simple Shift of Focus.